What is a Car Loan Cooling Off Period?

 - In Victoria, there is a cooling-off period for new cars as well as used.
 Any cars or motorbikes bought from licensed dealers will have a cooling-off period of three business days.
 If you change your mind and want to cancel the agreement, this needs to be done in writing.

 - The dealer is entitled to keep $400 or two per cent of the purchase price (whichever is greater).
 If you are cancelling an agreement that has been made off-site, the seller can keep $100 or one per cent of the purchase price (whichever is higher).

-- Similarly, there is a cooling-off period of three business day for used cars.
-But if your vehicle is delivered during within this timeframe, you’ll lose the right to the cooling-off period.
+- Similarly, there is a cooling-off period of three business days for used cars.
+But if your vehicle is delivered during this timeframe, you’ll lose the right to the cooling-off period.

 - You should also notify your dealer in writing if you change your mind and be aware that they are entitled to keep one per cent of the purchase amount or $100 (whichever is the larger value).

 - Similar to Victoria, in New South Wales cooling-off periods can apply to both new and used vehicles.
 There is no cooling-off period for commercial vehicles.